vladimiryardan/Taffy-Wiki/Using-a-Custom-Representation-Class.md

->*Warning:* Documentation Currently Outdated<br/><br/>As this product is pre- version 1.0, I am still making breaking changes and not going out of my way to preserve backward compatibility as I come up with better ideas for the ways things can work.
-The documentation is currently a little bit outdated, but will be updated as part of the 1.0 release.<br/><br/>While the documentation is out of date, the example applications will show working code of varying kinds; as these are my test cases, and I don't develop the core without updating the tests.<br/><br/>_Thanks for your patience as I improve Taffy!_

 This document describes how to use a custom class to serialize your return data.
 Using a custom representation class will allow you to serialize data to formats other than JSON, the default/included serializer.
 For example, you could write a custom representation class that allows you to serialize data to XML, YAML, RSS, plain text, HTML, or pretty much any other format you can think of; including custom or proprietary formats.

 ## Requirements